 Issue 4: Disk Attachment Failures

-# Verify disk state and reattach
+# Verify disk state

 az disk show